Holdout Groups: Retail Media's Cleanest Incrementality Test

 - Exposed group.
 They see the campaign.
 Screens, digital ads, sponsored products, whatever the media plan includes.

 - Control group.
 They match the exposed group in every meaningful way - shopping frequency, basket size, category behavior, store mix - but they don't see the campaign.
 Run the campaign.
 Wait for the measurement window to close.
 Compare outcomes.

 The difference in purchase behavior between the two groups is your incremental effect.
 The control group's behavior is your baseline - what would have happened without the campaign.

 That's it.
 No complex models.
 No assumptions about what "normal" looks like.
 No cherry-picked comparison periods.
 Just two groups, one stimulus, and a measured outcome.

-Why Control Groups Are the Gold Standard for Causal Proof?
+Why It's the Gold Standard

 Control group testing is the closest thing to a randomized controlled trial that advertising can achieve at scale.
 It's the same logic that powers clinical drug trials: give one group the treatment, give another group a placebo, compare results.